 When it comes to exemplifying community-led development and listening, San Juan, Puerto Rico is a prime location.
 Following devastating Hurricanes Maria & Irma in 2017, Puerto Ricans rallied to rebuild and re-envision their future.
 Communities created action plans and worked together to create welcoming common spaces, shared resources, and better infrastructure.
 Their efforts are an example to us all, and over the course of Feedback+San Juan we will learn from their experiences.

-Listen to these stories from organizations doing great listening work in Puerto Rico.
+Listen to these stories fromorganizations featured at Feedback+ San Juan that are doing great listening work in Puerto Rico.

 Nuestra Escuela is an innovative school in Caguas, Puerto Rico, that integrates learning and social support.
 It sees students as a whole, and respects their unique abilities.
 Nuestra Escuela has prioritized listening to the voices of students and teachers over the years through surveys, and sees them as equal partners in decision-making.